inderjitDhadwal/InderjitDhadwal/README.md

 ## Hi there 👋
+## IT Instructor , programming, networking, cybersecurity.
+## also learner because
+## Learn continually, there's always "one more thing to learn."

 <!--
 **inderjitDhadwal/InderjitDhadwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.